americanthinker/Capstone_Project_I/README.md

 </p>
 This is a shockingly educated group of individuals.
 As a group, they are double the national proportion in every category, including Undergraduate degree attainment, Graduate degree attainment, and percentage of MBAs attained.
 Almost 1 out of every 3 veterans in this group has an advanced degree, with less than 10% who have no degree at all.
 Combining their years of experience (typically in high stress leadership roles) with their educational background, is a powerful combination and makes this a highly attractive talent pool for prospective employers.

-I also thought it might be interesting to see which graduate programs this group is attending.
+&nbsp;&nbsp;I also thought it might be interesting to see which graduate programs this group is attending.
 With such a high rate of graduate education, I was curious to see if these degrees were obtained through "degree mill" programs.
 The word cloud below shows the opposite:
 <p align="center">
   <img align="center" src="/images/Grad_Schools.png" width="800" title="Grad Schools">
 </p>

+As an aside, I did a quick comparison of Degree attainment (Undergrad and Grad) broken out by branch.
+The Marine Corps and Air Force lead the way in both categories, in both cases trouncing the Navy.
+I have a Navy background so I wasn't terribly pleased to see these results...

 <table>
 <tr><th>% of Undergrad Degrees: By Branch </th><th>% of Grad Degrees: By Branch</th></tr>